mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Setre stopped, considering the idea, but then shook it off.

-"Nonsense," she said, "Lissa would be ahead at every step."
+"Nonsense," she said, "Shinna would be ahead at every step."

 "We have to be more invisible.
 More-"

 "We?
 Cas, I never said anything about joining you.
-You're lucky I didn't come with a band of warriors to take you and your kaln to Lissa.
+You're lucky I didn't come with a band of warriors to take you and your kaln to Shinna.
 Thi would give me my own tribe for your neck."

 "And yet you are here alone, your spear dry and your speech soft."